pwang30/pwang30.github.io/index.md

 ## Codes Sharing

+- **[06.
+Oct.
+2025]** The code for pricing Short-Circuit Current (SCC) services via state-of-art methods and primal-dual formulation proposed in relevant work is now available.
+Here is the [link](https://github.com/pwang30/Pricing_SCC_Services_by_Primal_Dual_Formulation) for the source code in Julia.
+The corresponding paper is preprinted [here](https://arxiv.org/abs/2508.09425).

 - **[14.
 Aug.
 2025]** The code for examining market power in Short-Circuit Current (SCC) services is now available.
 Here is the [link](https://github.com/pwang30/SCC_UC_Bilevel) for the source code in Julia.
 The corresponding paper is preprinted [here](https://arxiv.org/abs/2508.09425).

 - **[21.
 Jan.
 2025]** A comprehensive note for calculating short circuit current based on IEEE-39 bus system, including symmetrical and unsymmetrical faults.
 Here is the [link](https://github.com/pwang30/Short_Circuit_Analysis_IEEE39.git) for the source code in Matlab.
 The Julia version will be available soon.